How to Publish Things Online

 Isn’t Publishing a Solved Problem?

-There are many ways to publish things online, why bother inventing the wheel?
+There are many ways to publish things online, so why should we bother inventing the wheel?
 Most publishing services are easy to use, but they usually hide tremendous complexity behind the scenes.
-Hidden complexity can be more nasty than the visible one.
+Hidden complexity can be more nasty than the visible one though.
 By choosing a complex system managed by a third party you make yourself vulnerable to censorship and exploitation.
-The approach I describe removes this dependency while delivering exceptional performance.
+The approach I describe allows you to remove this dependency while boosting your website page load time tremendously.

 Websites and Webservers